 A rule is a powerful tool for emergency money management, achieving long-term goals, and retirement planning.

 According to the ‘50/30/20’ split, every monthly income (post-tax) must be divided into three categories of spending: Needs, wants, and savings.

 Needs, wants, and savings can be broken down into fragments as follows:

-WANTS: 30% of Income – These include facets of life that are not important for dear life but serve as an amusement.
-Some good examples are purchasing items in the shopping cart like mobile phones, non-essential clothing etc.
+WANTS: 30% of income – These include facets of life that are not important for dear life but serve as amusement.
+Some good examples are purchasing items in the shopping cart like mobile phones, non-essential clothing, etc.